 To qualify, an individual must have total assets of less than $1,600.
-If married and their spouse is also seeking or receiving assistance from Medicaid, then their combined total assets must be less than $3,200.
-Monthly income for a single applicant must be below 300% of the Federal Poverty level or $2250 per month ($27,000 per year) in 2019.
+If married and one's spouse is also seeking or receiving assistance from Medicaid, then their combined total assets must be less than $3,200.
+Monthly income for a single applicant must be below 300% of the Federal Poverty level or $2313 per month ($27,756 per year) in 2019.
 Married couples with both spouses applying for benefits are each allowed up to $2,313 / month in income.
 Those couples in which only one spouse receives Medicaid are allowed higher incomes and greater assets to ensure the non-Medicaid spouse can continue to afford to live independently.
 These are known as spousal impoverishment rules.

 In cases where the applicant is very low income and has no significant assets, the program pays the complete cost of an assisted living stay.
 In other cases, the program covers only the cost of care services in assisted living communities, but not for room and board (rent and meals).
 For non-Medicaid participants with income and assets over the Medicaid levels, the participant is required to make co-payments.

 Typically, assisted living communities provide personal care, meal services, housekeeping, laundry, recreational activities and medication oversight.

 To apply online for the Assisted Living benefits from the CHCPE, go to the new online application.
 Those who prefer to apply in person can find the local field offices for the Department of Social Services available here.
-Be aware that there is a cap on the number of participants allowed in the program and, therefore, a waiting list may exist.
+Be aware that there is a cap on the number of participants allowed in the program.
+Therefore, a waiting list may exist.